lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Even being still pre-1.0 it is seeing heavy use throughout the community.

-And you don't have to write Javascript.
-But you can and there are escape hatches and integration points for what you need to get done.
+And if you use it you don't have to write Javascript.
+But you can.
+There are escape hatches and integration points for what you need to get done.
+This ecosystem is pragmatic that way.

 ## Builder stack